Plotting

 model = bn.structure_learning.fit(df)

-# Make interactive plot with default settings
+# Create interactive plot with default settings

 bn.plot(model, interactive=True)

-# Set the node color
+# Set uniform node color

 bn.plot(model, interactive=True, node_color='#8A0707')

-# Set the node color and node size
+# Set uniform node color and size

 bn.plot(model, interactive=True, node_color='#8A0707', node_size=25)